michojekunle/michojekunle/README.md

 <p>
-    🦾 I am an Enthusiatic, curious and imaginative Web Developer, eager to contribute to team success through hard work, Attention to detail and Excellent Organizational Skills, always open to new and unconventional ideas. <br/>
+    🦾 I am an Enthusiatic, curious and imaginative Web Developer, eager to contribute to team success through hard work, Attention to detail and Excellent Organizational Skills, always open to new and unconventional ideas.

-   I am highly intrigued by software development and design, as well as all the technology it brings to life.
 I take my work as a Web Developer seriously and this means I always ensure my skills are kept up to date within this rapidly changing industry.
 </p>